banditburai/starHTML/README.md

 # StarHTML

-A streamlined Python-first HTML framework forked from FastHTML, built on [Datastar](https://data-star.dev/) instead of HTMX.
+A Python-first hypermedia framework, forked from FastHTML.
+Uses [Datastar](https://data-star.dev/) instead of HTMX for the same hypermedia-driven approach with a different flavor.

 ## Installation